-MECKLENBURG COUNTY BOARD OF COMMISSIONERS

-Resolution Authorizing Sale of Surplus Personal Property by Public Auction

-WHEREAS.
-North Carolina G.S.
-160A-270(c) allows the County to sell surplus personal property at public electronic auction upon adoption of a resolution or order authorizing the appropriate official to dispose of the surplus property at public auction; and

-WHEREAS, the County Manager has recommended that the surplus property listed on the attached Exhibit-A should be sold at public auction,

-NOW, THEREFORE, BE IT RESOLVED, by the Mecklenburg County Board of Commissioners that the County Manager or her designee is authorized to sell the surplus property described on Exhibit A at public electronic auction (beginning March 19th and ending March 31st).
-The surplus asset is located at 140 Valleydale Road, Charlotte, North Carolina, as per the terms and conditions in accordance with North Carolina G.S.
-160A-270(c) and in compliance with County policies.
+MECKLENBURG COUNTY BOARD OF COMMISSIONERS Resolution Authorizing Sale of Surplus Personal Property by Public Auction WHEREAS, North Carolina G.S.
+160A-270(c) allows the County to sell surplus perso property at public electronic auction upon adoption of a resolution or order authorizing appropriate official to dispose of the surplus property at public auction; and WHEREAS, the County Manager has recommended that the surplus property listed on attached Exhibit-A should be sold at public auction, NOW, THEREFORE, BE IT RESOLVED, by the Mecklenburg County Board Commissioners that the County Manager or her designee is authorized to sell the surp WHEREAS, North Carolina G.S.
+160A-270(c) allows the County to sell surplus person property at public electronic auction upon adoption of a resolution or order authorizing appropriate official to dispose of the surplus property at public auction; and WHEREAS, the County Manager has recommended that the surplus property listed on attached Exhibit-A should be sold at public auction, NOW, THEREFORE, BE IT RESOLVED, by the Mecklenburg County Board Commissioners that the County Manager or her designee is authorized to sell the surplus property at public electronic auction upon adoption of a resolution or order authorizing appropriate official to dispose of the surplus property at public auction; and WHEREAS, the County Manager has recommended that the surplus property listed on attached Exhibit-A should be sold at public auction, NOW, THEREFORE, BE IT RESOLVED, by the Mecklenburg County Board Commissioners that the County Manager or her designee is authorized to sell the surpl attached Exhibit-A should be sold at public auction, NOW, THEREFORE, BE IT RESOLVED, by the Mecklenburg County Board Commissioners that the County Manager or her designee is authorized to sell the surj Commissioners that the County Manager or her designee is authorized to sell the sur property described on Exhibit A at public electronic auction (beginning March 19th and end March 31st).
+The surplus asset is located at 140 Valleydale Road, Charlotte, North Carolina per the terms and conditions in accordance with North Carolina G.S.
+160A-270(c) and compliance with County policies.
 The terms of the sale shall be net cash.
-The County Manager or her designee is directed to publish at least once and not less than ten (10) days before the end date of the electronic auction, a copy of this Resolution or a notice summarizing its contents.

-Adopted on the day of 2025.
+The County Mana or her designee is directed to publish at least once and not less than ten (10) days before the date of the electronic auction, a copy of this Resolution or a notice summarizing its contents.
+Adopted on theday of2025.
+Mark Jerrell, Chairman Mecklenburg County Board of Commissioners ATTEST:

-Mark Jerrell, Chairman

-Mecklenburg County Bo oard of Commissioners

-meeticious county De oard or commissioners

-ATTEST:

-Walatina M. Caribb.
-Class - 4- 41- D1

-Kristine M. Smith, Clerk to the board

 NORTH CAROLINA MECKLENBURG COUNTY

-DELEGATION OF AUTHORITY TO TRANSFER TITLE
+ION OF AUTHORITY FER TITLE

-Rex E. Dye is hereby authorized to execute on behalf of Mecklenburg County such docum may be necessary to evidence the transfer of title (if applicable) and ownership documentation for the unit listed on Exhibit A (attached hereto) upon sale of said surplus vehicles at the date and location set forth below:
+Rex E. Dye may be nece is hereby authorized to execute o ssarv to evidence the transfer of on behalf of Mecklenburg County such documents as title (if applicable) and ownership documentation

+isted on Exhibit A (attached here eto) upon sale of said surplus vehicles at the date and

-March 31, 2025
+Date: March 31, 2025

-Location:

-Compost Central Site 140 Valleydale Road Charlotte NC, 28214
+Location: Compost Central Site 140 Valleydale Road Charlotte NC, 28214

-This is the 18th day of March, 2025.
+This is the l 8th day of March.
+2025.

 Dena Diorio Title: County Manager

 ATTEST:

-Kristine M. Smith

-Clerk to the Board of County Commissioners
+Kristine M. Smith Clerk to the Board of County Commissioners